Center of Development

 So how do we treat sensory processing disorders?

-• The only way that treatment can be successful is if the direct care staff and the therapist work together and communicate!
+• The only way that treatment can be successful is if the family carries out therapy activities in the home daily and understands their child's unique neurological needs.

 • The treatment for sensory processing problems is a very precise process and requires a lot of dedication and an open mind!

-• Each individual will be given a set of recommendations after they are evaluated and some may need a very precise treatment called the "Wilbarger Protocol" and others will have various choices of sensory input, yet all need to be done in a precise order and manner to be most effective.
+• Each individual will be given a set of recommendations after they are evaluated and some may need a very precise treatment for their individual issues.

 Sensory Processing Definitions and Precautions:

-• Power Sensations: The sensations that influence the brain stem and are the "engine" for our nervous system and must be functioning appropriately in order generate appropriate responses to our environment and the stimulus's in it.
+• Power Sensations: The sensations that influence the brain stem and are the "engine" for our nervous system, these power sensations also have a longer lasting effect on neuro-transmitter levels such as Serotonin and Dopamine.

 * There are 2 different touch systems which set off two different sensations!